Suawek013/angular-book-rental/README.md

 # Angular Book Rental
-> Web application serving as a catalog of books, created during the internship for the EPLAN company.
+> Web application serving as a catalog of books.
 >
 > Available at: https://angular-book-rental.herokuapp.com/